danielfdickinson/ivc-in-the-wtg-experiments/README.md

 #### Set-004

 Source code of scripts described in [Adding Trivial Templating](https://www.wildtechgarden.ca/projects/experimental-learning/infrastructure-via-code/adding-trivial-templating/).
 There is the usual note about updating configuration to and userdata to suit your environment.

+#### Set-005

+Source code of scripts, configs, and files described in [Completing OpenStack SDK With Templating](https://www.wildtechgarden.ca/projects/experimental-learning/infrastructure-via-code/completing-openstacksdk-with-templating/).
+There is the usual note about updating configuration to and userdata to suit your environment.
+For ``X-002`` and beyond, you will also need to update the additional files to suit your situation.
+(The additional files are applied verbatim, except compressed and encoded).